metomi/rose/sphinx/api/configuration/application.rst

       .. rose:conf:: delays

          The above tests will only be performed once when the application runner starts.
-If a list of :rose:conf`delays` are added, the tests will be performed a number of times with delays between them.
+If a list of :rose:conf:`delays` are added, the tests will be performed a number of times with delays between them.
 If the prerequisites are still not met  after the number of delays, the application runner will fail with a time out.
 The list is a